2023 Best Business Bachelor's Degree Schools in Maine

 University of Maine at Augusta came in at #7 in this year’s edition of the ranking.

-Depending on your major, you may be able to take online classes at UMaine.
+If you are interested in distance education, be sure to check with the school since UMaine does offer online classes for certain majors.
 During the 2019-2020 year, about 98% of the undergraduates at the school took at least one online course.

 Saint Joseph’s College of Maine did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #9 on the list.

-You may have the opportunity to take online classes at Saint Joseph’s Maine.
+Online courses are available at Saint Joseph’s Maine, but you will need to check with the school to see if they are available for your field of interest.
 In fact, around 29% of the undergraduate population registered for at least one online class in 2019-2020.

 Notes and References